 Details: This salary is sufficient to live in Panajachel.

 Panajachel Colegio Internacional (PCI) is seeking dedicated educators who are passionate about student learning, cultural diversity, community involvement and adventure.
 We are a small (70 students) non-profit school located in the Guatemalan highlands next to beautiful Lake Atitlan.
 The town has a population of 12,000 and the lake is surrounded by indigenous villages, each with its own character.
 Safety is not a concern in our area.
 PCI offers a unique opportunity to be part of a school that is growing and committed to academic rigor, nurturing the entire child and empowering the indigenous population.
-Class sizes are far below most schools, and teachers are encouraged to employ a variety of instructional and assessment strategies.
+Class sizes are far below most schools (about 12 students per class), and teachers are encouraged to employ a variety of instructional and assessment strategies.
 PCI alumni attend universities in Guatemala, the U.S., Canada, Europe, Latin America and other countries.
 All core classes are taught in English, so core teachers need to be proficient in written and spoken English.
 English mastery is an important aspect of learning in each core subject area.

 PCI provides a welcome escape from the myriad of demands and stresses currently being experienced by many teachers in the U.S. and abroad.
 The school is located on Lake Atitlan, one of the most beautiful lakes in the world.
 Teaching at our school appeals to a number of different groups: teachers who take a one-to-two-year leave of absence from their U.S. teaching jobs in order to remember why they chose teaching as a career; teachers who have retired but want to continue teaching in a far less stressful environment; young teachers starting their teaching careers who want a more cross-cultural experience and more personal coaching; teachers who want to learn Spanish by immersion in a Spanish-speaking country; teachers who want to be part of an empowering social project, and seasoned international teachers who want to work and live in a smaller, less stressful environment.
 Forbearance is possible for those with student loan obligations.